 - 1. Destination - a) Priority 1 patients shall be triaged according to Maryland Medical Protocols to the closest appropriate hospital-based emergency department, designated trauma, or designated specialty referral center.
-Critically unstable patients in need of immediate life-saving interventions that cannot be provided in the field shall, with the approval of EMS System medical consultation, be diverted to the closest facility (including freestanding medical facility) capable of immediately providing those interventions. - b) Priority 2 patients shall be triaged according to the Maryland Medical Protocols to the closest appropriate hospital-based emergency department, designated trauma or designated specialty referral center unless otherwise directed by EMS System medical consultation. - c) Stable priority 3 or 4 patients who do not need a time-critical intervention may also be transported to the local emergency department or freestanding medical facility. - 2.
-Mode of transport (air, land, water, etc.) - a) Medevac patients with indications for specialty referral center should be flown to the appropriate type of specialty center if not more than 10-15 minutes further than the closest trauma center.
-(Patients with an airway, breathing, or circulatory status who would be jeopardized by going an additional 10-15 minutes should go to the closest trauma center.) - b) Consider utilization of a helicopter when the patient's condition warrants transport to a trauma or specialty referral center and the use of a helicopter would result in a clinically significant reduction in time compared with driving to a trauma/specialty center.
+Critically unstable patients in need of immediate life-saving interventions that cannot be provided in the field shall, with the approval of EMS system medical consultation, be diverted to the closest facility (including freestanding emergency medical facility) capable of immediately providing those interventions. - b) Priority 2 patients shall be triaged according to the Maryland Medical Protocols to the closest appropriate hospital-based emergency department, designated trauma or designated specialty referral center unless otherwise directed by EMS system medical consultation.
+Stable Priority 2 patients may be referred to a freestanding emergency medical facility.
+(NEW '17) - c) Stable Priority 3 or 4 patients who do not need a time-critical intervention may be transported to the local emergency department or freestanding emergency medical facility. - d) Patients Under Investigation (PUI) for an Emerging Infectious Disease (EID) at a residence should be transported directly to an Assessment Hospital unless total transport time is no longer than 45 minutes greater than transport to the nearest Frontline Hospital ED.
+If transport time is longer than 45 minutes greater than transport to the nearest Frontline Hospital ED, the patient must be transported to the closest appropriate Frontline Hospital.
+Priority 1 and Priority 2 patients with unresolved symptoms that cannot be managed outside the hospital should be taken to the closest Frontline Hospital.
+Receiving hospital notification of all suspected PUI patients should be done as early as possible to allow for hospital staff to prepare.
+Helicopter transport is NOT indicated for the PUI patient. - e) For Priority 2 and Priority 3 patients not meeting a specialty center destination care protocol, the EMS provider should ask if the patient has had a hospital admission (inpatient service) within the last 30 days.
+If the answer is yes, the EMS provider should transport (repatriate) the patient to that hospital as long as that hospital is not more than 15 additional minutes further than nearest hospital (or greater if allowed for by the EMS Operational Program).

+- 2. Mode of transport (air, land, water) - a) Medevac patients with indications for specialty referral center should be flown to the appropriate type of specialty center if not more than 10-15 minutes further than the closest trauma center.
+(Patients with an airway, breathing, or circulatory status who would be jeopardized by going an additional 10-15 minutes should go to the closest trauma center.) - b) Consider utilization of a helicopter when the patient's condition warrants transport to a trauma or specialty referral center and the use of a helicopter would result in a clinically significant reduction in time compared with driving to a trauma/ specialty center.

 ALL REQUESTS FOR SCENE HELICOPTER TRANSPORTS SHALL BE MADE THROUGH SYSCOM.
-FOR TRAUMA DECISION TREE CATEGORY CHARLIE OR DELTA, RECEIVING TRAUMA CENTER MEDICAL CONSULTATION REQUIRED WHEN CONSIDERING WHETHER HELICOPTER TRANSPORT IS OF CLINICAL BENEFIT.
+FOR TRAUMA DECISION TREE CATEGORY CHARLIE OR DELTA, RECEIVING TRAUMA CENTER MEDICAL CONSULTATION IS REQUIRED WHEN CONSIDERING WHETHER HELICOPTER TRANSPORT IS OF CLINICAL BENEFIT.